 Physical therapy is an essential aspect of recovery from injury, surgery, and neurologic dysfunction.
-Techniques have been adapted to use with dogs to decrease pain, improve strength and mobility, and enhance function.
-My goal is to improve a dog's quality of life.
-That could mean helping the dog recover from an injury, cope with the effects of a degenerative disease, manage obesity, or deal with an age-related condition.
+Techniques have been adapted to use with animals to decrease pain, improve strength and mobility, and enhance function.
+My goal is to improve a pet's quality of life.
+That could mean helping the animal recover from an injury, cope with the effects of a degenerative disease, manage obesity, or deal with an age-related condition.

 Valerie Rhodes is a physical therapist with over 30 years of experience working with infants, toddlers, and children with physical challenges.
 After building a successful pediatric practice with a home-based emphasis, she became a certified canine rehabilitation practitioner through the University of Tennesee School of Veterinary Medicine in December 2015.
 Now she has decided to fulfill a dream, follow her passion, and transition to working with animals.